Scams » Scam And Its Types » Bitcoin Scam

 4. Austrian Bitcoin Scam : 10,000 Victims Lose $115 Million :

-New information is coming to light on the "Optioment" investment scheme in Austria, whose operators are accused of stealing over $116 million from over 10,000 victims who participated in the scheme.
-The scam had a website that is no longer active and advertised itself as a "premier global Bitcoin investment product."
+New information has emerged about the "Optioment" investment scheme in Austria, whose operators are accused of stealing over $116 million from more than 10,000 victims.
+The scheme promoted itself through a now-defunct website as a "premier global Bitcoin investment product," luring investors with promises of high returns.
+Authorities are continuing their investigation into the fraudulent operation.

 Austrian Bitcoin